ninedotslabs/kampusin/README.md

 # Kampusin
-A website that shows list of Campuses in Indonesia for High School Graduates
+This website provides a list of universities in Indonesia for high school students.
+You can see the name of the university and its address.
+Click on the name to go to the campus official website

 ## Deps
 build & dev tools: